nicholasdille/dille.name/_drafts/2016-06-21-running-minecraft-in-a-windows-container-using-docker.md

 ## Future Enhancements

-It seems I have not found the perfect solution for handling the Minecraft server directory.
+I have the feeling I have not found the best solution for handling the Minecraft server directory.
 The container built in this post simply mounts a local directory into the container.
 If any of you Docker veterans has a better solution, please [get in touch with me on Twitter](https://twitter.com/nicholasdille).